gumaerc-testorg/15.097-spring-2012/content/pages/projects.md

 ---
 content_type: page
+description: This section contains a project description, a list of project components, suggested topics, and examples of student work.
 learning_resource_types:
 - Projects
 ocw_type: CourseSection
 title: Projects
 uid: 0d9ec76a-b460-bb80-b298-4e92ef5a9be6
+video_metadata:
+  youtube_id: null
 ---

 This section contains a project description, suggested topics, and examples of student work.